 - And more

 Becoming a child’s guardian does not eliminate the rights of the parents.
 They will still have access to the child and can request visitation.
 If their life circumstances improve, they may be able to care for the child again.
 If this is not what you want, you should consider adoption, which is permanent.

 If your grandchild has been abused or neglected, social services may choose to remove him or her from the parents’ home.
 In this instance, a dependency case would be opened, and—as a grandparent—you have preferential rights when they begin the process of placing the child in a new home.

 When notified that social services are involved, you should contact a Fontana grandparent’s rights lawyer immediately so that you can be alerted to any hearings and make a formal request to care for the child.

 Legally, the state must first consider close relatives before placing the child into foster care, but you are required to come forward.
 They are not required to find you.
 If a child is placed with an alternative family member or you are not prepared to care for them full-time, you can still request visitation.

 Speak with a Fontana Grandparent’s Rights Attorney

 The Law Office of Laurence J. Brock can assist you in establishing visitation, guardianship, and more.
-If your rights are being infringed upon or you want to take a more active role in the life of your grandchild, call 909-466-7661 or complete the form below to schedule a free appointment with a Fontana grandparent’s rights lawyer.
+If your rights are being infringed upon or you want to take a more active role in the life of your grandchild, call 909-466-7661 or complete the form below to schedule an appointment with a Fontana grandparent’s rights lawyer.